 2.2.
-Purpose of this "Consultation and Draft Recommendation"
+Purpose of this "Final Report"

-The purpose of this Consultation and Draft Recommendation is to:
+The purpose of this Final Report is to:

-- Provide information about the existing distribution network in the South Gladstone area. - Provide information about emerging distribution network limitations and the expected time by which action must be taken to maintain the reliability of the distribution system. - Provide information about options identified and considered. - Explain the process (including approach and assumptions) and the AER's Regulatory Test used to evaluate alternative solutions, including distribution options. - Recommend Ergon Energy's preferred solution.
+- Provide information about the existing distribution network in the South Gladstone area. - Provide information about emerging distribution network limitations and the expected time by which action must be taken to maintain the reliability of the distribution system. - Provide information about options identified and considered. - Explain the process (including approach and assumptions) and the AER's Regulatory Test used to evaluate alternative solutions, including distribution options. - Report the solution that Ergon Energy has decided on.

-&lt;sup>3 Clause 5.6.2(f)
+3 Clause 5.6.2(f)

-&lt;sup>4 As defined in the NER
+4 As defined in the NER

-&lt;sup>5 As defined in the NER
+5 As defined in the NER

-&lt;sup>6 NER clause 5.6.2(f)
+6 NER clause 5.6.2(f)

-&lt;sup>7 In accordance with the AER's Regulatory Test Version 3, November 2007
+7 In accordance with the AER's Regulatory Test Version 3, November 2007